Esri/public-transit-tools/transit-network-analysis-tools/UsersGuide.md

 ## What are the Transit Network Analysis Tools?
 The *Transit Network Analysis Tools* are a set of tools for performing transit-specific network analysis.
 They are intended to supplement the ArcGIS Network Analyst extension by accounting for the time-dependent nature of public transit and to assist with analyses commonly needed by those working with public transit.
 For example, the tools provided here can help you perform accessibility calculations and show how the area reachable by transit changes throughout the day.

-The *Transit Network Analysis Tools* must be used with a transit-enabled network dataset created either with the downloadable [Add GTFS to a Network Dataset toolset](http://arcg.is/10jXez) in ArcMap or using the [tools available natively in ArcGIS Pro](https://pro.arcgis.com/en/pro-app/help/analysis/networks/network-analysis-with-public-transit-data.htm).
+The *Transit Network Analysis Tools* must be used with a transit-enabled network dataset created either using [these tools available in ArcGIS Pro](https://pro.arcgis.com/en/pro-app/help/analysis/networks/network-analysis-with-public-transit-data.htm).

 The *Transit Network Analysis Tools* download includes the "Transit Network Analysis Tools.pyt" toolbox.
 You can add this to ArcToolbox or simply access it in the folder tree in the Catalog pane.
 The download also includes several associated files in the same folder as the .pyt file.
 Keep these files together in the same folder.